Teaching & Research

 Current Research

-Professor Schwarz has given keynote and invited lectures in various locations, including York University, Toronto, Universidad de Costa Rica, Université Paris Diderot, the Wilberforce Institute for the study of Slavery and Emancipation at the University of Hull and the Museu Vivo do São Bento in Brazil.
-She has presented other conference and seminar papers at the University of Sierra Leone, the University of Cape Town, Yale University, the National Museum of the Royal Navy in Portsmouth, the University of Edinburgh, and the University of Southampton.
-In 2013, she gave the Hakluyt Society Annual Lecture.
-Her research has attracted external funding from the Leverhulme Trust, the British Academy, the Economic History Society, the Huntington Library in California, the Society for Nautical Research Society, and the Scouloudi Foundation in association with the Institute of Historical Research.
+Professor Schwarz is an Honorary Fellow at the Wilberforce Institute at the University of Hull, and was an external consultant for the development of the International Slavery Museum in Liverpool in 2007.
+A play based on her book, Slave Captain: The Career of James Irving in the Liverpool Slave Trade, was performed at the International Slavery Museum in July 2010.
+Professor Schwarz has given keynote and invited lectures in various locations, including York University, Toronto, Universidad de Costa Rica, Université Paris Diderot, the Wilberforce Institute at the University of Hull and the Museu Vivo do São Bento in Brazil.
+She is a regular contributor to the annual conferences of the African Studies Association in the US.
+She has presented other conference and seminar papers at the University of Sierra Leone, the University of Cape Town, Yale University, the International Institute for Languages and Cultures in Fez, the National Museum of the Royal Navy in Portsmouth, the University of Edinburgh, and the University of Southampton.
+Professor Schwarz’s research has attracted external funding from the Leverhulme Trust, the British Library, the Economic History Society, the Huntington Library in California, the Society for Nautical Research, and the Scouloudi Foundation in association with the Institute of Historical Research.
+She has collaborated on a number of international research initiatives funded by the Social Sciences and Humanities Research Council of Canada and the Trans-Atlantic Platform for Social Innovation Call.

 Professional Bodies